John Scott talkes about Guruji and the four codes of relationship he learned from his teacher.

-In fact, I found myself turning to this discussion again and again for both comfort and guidance.
+For months thereafter, I found myself turning to this discussion again and again for both comfort and guidance.
 Because in this podcast, John shares the four codes of relationship he learned from Guruji, keys in building meaningful connections in the yoga room – but also in our families, in our neighborhoods, and, yes – right here in our country.

-Scott Johnson of Stillpoint Yoga joins us halfway in, sharing a story of great loss his community suffered, and how John stepped in to model for Scott and his students, the way to move on using this very method of practice we’ve been handed down.
+Scott Johnson, of Stillpoint Yoga, joins us halfway in, sharing a story of great loss his community suffered, and how John stepped in to model for Scott and his students, the way to move on using this very method of practice we’ve been handed down.
 Just as Guruji modeled in the days following 9/11.

-Truth is, John Scott may have blown my mind in the first podcast, but in this one, he steals my heart.
+Though here’s the truth: John Scott may have blown my mind in the first podcast, but in this one, he steals my heart.
 And in this week, his words have offered me great peace – something we could all use right now.

 And that’s why we decided to bring you this special episode early.